Code52/pretzel/README.md

 ### Attribution
- “[Pretzel](http://thenounproject.com/noun/pretzel/#icon-No555)” symbol by [The Noun Project](http://www.thenounproject.com/), from The Noun Project collection.
+ “[Pretzel](http://thenounproject.com/noun/pretzel/#icon-No555)” symbol by Edward Boatman on [The Noun Project](http://www.thenounproject.com/), from The Noun Project collection.